 LTE smartwatches such as the LG-W280A Sport have remarkable performance with regard to RF signals.
 That is, under weak signal conditions, one commonly gets say 90% of the range/performance of a full high-end smartphone.

 LTE smartwatch in rural Southwest

 On various travels, I have been pleasantly surprised how well the Wear OS LTE smartwatch works in weak coverage areas.
 Most providers have turned off 2G so be aware coverage may have changed since the last time you went to your vacation spot.

 Since you can use a Bluetooth headset with the Wear OS LTE smartwatch, call quality is excellent under a wide variety of conditions.
 In very noisy environments, I hold my wrist next to my ear, or used a headset.

 AT&T coverage map

-AT&T over exaggerates their new Mexico coverage map.
-As always before going into remote areas, let someone know when & where you’re going in case of problem and no cell coverage.
+AT&T over exaggerates their coverage areas in general.
+Before going into remote areas, let someone know when & where you’re going in case of problem and no cell coverage.
 Consider renting a satellite phone or Spot device if on extended remote travel.

 While VoLTE / HD Voice is being rapidly deployed, some carriers have still only enabled VoLTE for a select subset of user devices.
 Your smartphone/watch will often drop back to “4G” to make a call.
 You can observe this on an Android device by that the signal icon changes from 4G-LTE to just 4G–which likely actually means a 3G CDMA or HSPA network.

 - 2G EDGE, the oldest digital network mode still in use, very slow.